we4sel/we4sel.github.io/index.md

 #### “If we could read the secret history of our enemies, we should find in each man’s life sorrow and suffering enough to disarm all hostility.” ― Henry Wadsworth Longfellow

 So here you have it.
+You  _are_  here, aren't you?
 If you’re looking for me on the air, your best bet is via  [JS8](http://js8call.com/)  on 7.078mHz.

 ### ++Home (you are here) ++[Station Info and Contact On The Air](ontheair.md)++[Online Radio Clubs & Organizations](clubs.md)++[Projects](projects.md)++[JS8Call Operating Suggestions and Information](js8opsuggestions.md)